DividoFinancialServices/divido-api-php/README.md

  - `200` The request has succeeded.

  - `201` The request has been fulfilled and resulted in a new resource being created.
-The newly create resource can be referenced by the URI(s) returned in the entity of the response, with the most specific URI for the resource given by a Location header field.
+The newly created resource can be referenced by the URI(s) returned in the entity of the response, with the most specific URI for the resource given by a Location header field.

  - `404` Not Found.
 The requested resource was not found.
 The response body will explain which resource was not found.